shivanshu217/Text-Summary-generation/README.md

 true value.

 STEP 5
-Finally, a certain number of top-ranked sentences form the nal summary,Based on scores of each sentences.
+Finally, a certain number of top-ranked sentences form the final summary,Based on scores of each sentences.